apache/hbase/hbase-protocol-shaded/README.txt

  $ export PATH=~/bin/protobuf-3.1.0/src:$PATH

 .. or pass -Dprotoc.path=PATH_TO_PROTOC when running
 the below mvn commands.
+NOTE: The protoc that we use internally is very likely NOT what is used over in the hbase-protocol module (here we'd use a 3.1.0 where in hbase-protocol we'll use something older, a 2.5.0).
 You may need to download protobuf and build protoc first.

 Run: